-The current status of the OPTIMUM-AIV project, as of January 1991, is that a further analysis of the AIV domain has taken place through interviews with satellite AIV experts (Parrod & Stokes, 1990) a software requirements document, SRD (Arentoft, Parrod, & Stader, 1990), for the full operational tool has been approved, and an architectural design document, ADD (Arentoft, Parrod, Stader, & Stokes, 1991), for the kernel excluding external interfaces are ready for review.
-At the time of the conference, the implementation will be well underway, expecting a final delivery in September of 1991.
+The current status of the OPTIMUM-AIV project, as of January '91, is that a further analysis of the AIV domain has taken place through interviews with satellite AIV experts, cf. [6], a software requirements document (SRD, [7]) for the full operational tool has been approved, and an architectural design document (ADD, [8]) for the kernel excluding external interfaces are ready for review.
+At the time of the conference the implementation will be well underway expecting a final delivery in September of '91.
 It is foreseen that the implementation will be in Common Lisp and Common Lisp Object System.

-The domain analysis has identified areas of AIV expert knowledge that must be incorporated into the system.
-The SRD has derived a model of the domain and has established the functional and operational requirements that must be satisfied to meet the demands of the AIV experts.
-The ADD has proposed a design that supports the typical mode of interaction between the user and the system.
+The domain analysis has identified areas of AIV expert knowledge which must be incorporated into the system.
+The SRD has derived a model of the domain and has established the functional and operational requirements which must be satisfied to meet the demands of the AIV experts.
+The ADD has proposed a design which supports the typical mode of interaction between the user and the system.
 The AIV experts input the plan specifications and revisions and the system goes through a series of analyses, and identifies, visualises, and assists the user in case of conflicts.

-The paper has discussed in detail the requirements of the AIV experts, the obtained results with regard to knowledge elicitation and requirement formalization, and the results of the design phase in terms of constraint identification and satisfaction, and execution problem detection and recovery.
+The paper has discussed in detail the requirements of the AIV experts, the obtained results with regard to knowledge elicitation and requirement formalization, and the results of the design phase in terms of constraint identification and satisfaction and execution problem detection and recovery.